-The Bible teaches a number of time that God punishment is on the guilty but nowhere is scripture does it say God wrath is on the guiltless or innocent.
+The Bible teaches a number of times that God's punishment is on the guilty but nowhere is scripture does it say God's wrath is on the guiltless or innocent.
 It is God’s Justice that save Lot and his family.
 God would not destroy the whole city of Sodom if there was even one innocent.
-Because God is Just he will not destroy the wicked for the sake of the innocent.
+Because God is Just!
+He would not destroy the thousands of wicked in Sodom for the sake of the four innocent, because God is Just.
 Yet we are to believe that God will send an innocent child to and infinite damnation because he was not able to make a decision for Christ?

-this is the truth of the Gospel, God’s Grace much more abound sin.
+The Second reason I believe that we got it all wrong is because God's Grace Abounds this is the truth of the Gospel, That where sin abound God’s Grace Much More Abounds.
 But to say that God sends infants to hell is saying, that the very same God that devised this plan to step out of eternity, and become the sacrifice for us that we could in no way provide for ourselves, who while we were still in our sin, was wounded for our transgressions, he was bruised for our iniquities: and took the chastisement of our peace upon himself; Hung on a cross lay in the earth dead for three days and rose up again so that He could reconcile us no good sinners back to Himself.
 This God that devised this great plan could not, or did not want to show his Grace on innocent children?